 What is a “smart city?”

 Cities have long been a focal point for human activity.
 According to UN Habitat, “cities consume 78 percent of the world’s energy and produce more than 60 percent of greenhouse gas emissions.
 Yet, they account for less than 2 percent of the Earth’s surface.”
-As the world’s population grows increasingly urban, we will need to find new solutions for managing these important centers of human activity.
+As the world’s population grows increasingly urban, we must find new solutions for managing these important centers of human activity.
 That is why it is so important that we find the best ways to build smarter cities.

 Smart cities are about bringing technology and people together